OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 ===========================================

 ### Notes
-1. The current report covers 26 officers, 22 unique hospitals, and 39 total possible billets.
+1. The current demonstration covers 26 officers, 22 unique hospitals, and 39 total possible billets.
 1. Although there can be multiple billets per hospital, an officer ranks the global hospital, instead of a specific billet.
 Similarly, the hospital ranks an officer, instead of a billet ranking an officer.
 The billet capacity of a hospital is accommodated during the matching process.

 ### Sources